PaarthPandey10/cloud-practitioner-labs/a04-networking-concepts/screenshots/README.md

-# Lab 4 Screenshots – Secure Network
+# A4 – Networking Concepts Screenshots

 > Screenshots showing how to troubleshoot network access by editing routes and security groups for an EC2 web server.